 2. Pick Up A Racket At Mellon Park Tennis Center

 If your favorite way to get moving is with a game, give tennis a try!
 Tennis is a great workout because it's fast-paced and relatively low-impact, meaning you can burn a lot of calories without putting too much strain on your body.
-And while there are (opens in a new tab), we think the best place to play tennis in Pittsburgh is at the Mellon Park Tennis Center.
+And while there are many different courts located throughout the city(opens in a new tab), we think the best place to play tennis in Pittsburgh is at the Mellon Park Tennis Center.

 With five full courts in an air-conditioned “bubble,” this state-of-the-art facility has everything you need to enjoy a game of tennis, whether you're a beginner or a seasoned pro.
 In fact, the center offers classes for people of all ages and skill levels, from “Tiny Tots” to “Advanced Adult”—in other words, if you’ve never played before, it’s no problem.
 So what are you waiting for?
 Grab a friend and hit the courts!